jaganthoutam/RupAI/README.md

 ## 🎯 Overview

-The Enterprise MCP Payments Server is a **revolutionary AI-powered** implementation of the Model Context Protocol (MCP) v2024.1 specification, designed specifically for enterprise-grade payments processing with intelligent automation and comprehensive AI integration.
+RupAI is the the Enterprise MCP Payments Server is a **revolutionary AI-powered** implementation of the Model Context Protocol (MCP) v2024.1 specification, designed specifically for enterprise-grade payments processing with intelligent automation and comprehensive AI integration.
 It provides a comprehensive suite of payment tools, wallet management, subscription handling, compliance features, and intelligent analytics powered by advanced AI models.

 ### 🎯 Key Objectives